Chatbot Message Persistence

 'use client';

-export function Chat({ chatId, autoResume, initialMessages = [],}: { chatId: string; autoResume: boolean; initialMessages: UIMessage[];}) { const { experimental_resume, // ... other useChat returns } = useChat({ chatId, chatStore: defaultChatStoreOptions({ api: '/api/chat', chats: { [chatId]: { messages: initialMessages, }, }, }), });
+export function Chat({ chatId, autoResume, initialMessages = [],}: { chatId: string; autoResume: boolean; initialMessages: UIMessage[];}) { const { resumeStream, // ... other useChat returns } = useChat({ id: chatId, messages: initialMessages, transport: new DefaultChatTransport({ api: '/api/chat', }), });

-useEffect(() => { if (autoResume) { experimental_resume(); } // We want to disable the exhaustive deps rule here because we only want to run this effect once // eslint-disable-next-line react-hooks/exhaustive-deps }, []);
+useEffect(() => { if (autoResume) { resumeStream(); } // We want to disable the exhaustive deps rule here because we only want to run this effect once // eslint-disable-next-line react-hooks/exhaustive-deps }, []);

 return <div>{/* Your chat UI here */}</div>;}

-The experimental_resume
+The resumeStream

 function makes a GET